google/liquidfun/liquidfun/Box2D/Box2D/Documentation/SWIG/GettingStarted.md

 You should now be able to build and run your application using LiquidFun.
 All generated Java files reside in `Liquidfun/Box2D/swig/gen`.
 You can refer to these files to confirm class, method, and other names.

+**Caution**

+LiquidFun JNI uses the SWIG director feature, which can introduce the following compiler error:

+`error: dereferencing type-punned pointer will break strict-aliasing rules` `[-Werror=strict-aliasing]`

+To ensure a successful build, you will need to disable strict-aliasing in your makefile.
+For an Android project, add `-fno-strict-aliasing` to your `Application.mk` file.

 ### Programmer's Guide